One Small Step (film)

 One Small Step is a 2018 Chinese-American animated short film by Andrew Chesworth and Bobby Pontillas and produced by Taiko Studios.

 Summary

 Luna is a vibrant young Chinese American girl who dreams of becoming an astronaut.
 From the day she witnesses a rocket launching into space on TV, Luna is driven to reach for the stars.
+Her single father, a shoe repairman, gifts her a pair of astronaut-themed boots for her sixth birthday.